dmaier-couchbase/cb-aggregation/README.md

 ## Implementation Idea

-So we need to define how the retrieved record is looking like in the first step (Let's call this an InputSchema):
+So we need to define how the retrieved record is looking like in the first step (Let's call this a Schema):

 * Record
  * Prop 1 : Type_1